quixio/quix-docs/docs/get-started/glossary.md

 ## Application

-A set of code in Quix Platform that can be edited, compiled, run, and deployed as one Docker image (configured using a `dockerfile`).
+A set of code in Quix that can be edited, compiled, run, and deployed as one Docker image (configured using a `dockerfile`).

-Applications in Quix Platform exist inside the Git branch associated with an [environment](#environment), and are therefore fully version controlled.
+Applications in Quix exist inside the Git branch associated with an [environment](#environment), and are therefore fully version controlled.
 You can also tag your code as an easy way to manage deployments.

 Read more about [applications](../create/overview.md).